How to Save Money on a Walt Disney World Vacation

 Avoid Peak Season

 Disney tickets and hotels fluctuate with peak seasons.
 If you plan a trip during summer months, spring break or winter vacation, be prepared to pay top dollar.
 An easy way to save money on a Walt Disney World vacation is to book during the off season.
+The time of year matters!
 General rule of thumb is to book when school is in session.
 My favorite time to go is January and February.
 The crowds are low, the weather is cool and there’s hardly a chance of rain.
 One of the best Walt Disney World savings secrets is to check Disney crowd charts for specific time frames that are best for planning your vacation.

 Purchase an Annual Pass